bkardell/shadow-boxing/README.md

 This is a work heavily inspired by Nolan Lawson's original [Open Stylable NPM Package](https://www.npmjs.com/package/open-stylable) which is, effectively the key implementation parts of the `pull-page` version.

-For uses of those modes, all of the documentation in [Nolan's README](https://github.com/nolanlawson/open-stylable/blob/master/README.md) applies here too.
+For uses of the `component-pull-*` modes, all of the documentation in [Nolan's README](https://github.com/nolanlawson/open-stylable/blob/master/README.md) applies here too, except that by default there is no module export (there is a version ending in -module.js included here as well though if you prefer).
+Really the main thing this adds to Nolan's is simply that it requires an attribute on the HTML which is useful for us as a thing to find in the wild for study.